Skip to main content

 • Daily visitor capacity limits and advance booking requirements for Via dell'Amore implemented to reduce overcrowding and manage tourist flows

-• Cinque Terre National Park established in 1999 providing comprehensive landscape protection and coordinating conservation across the five villages with support from Cinque Terre Card revenue directly funding conservation and sustainable tourism infrastructure
+• Cinque Terre National Park established in 1999 providing landscape protection, coordinating conservation, and funding sustainable tourism through Cinque Terre Card revenue

 • Trail restoration programs investing millions in rebuilding coastal paths with improved drainage, reinforced structures, and landslide prevention projects strengthening unstable slopes while improving water management